 Generally, you need two police reports showing that the person has harassed or stalked you on two or more occasions.
 If the person has a current charge pending for harassment or stalking, you may be able to get a restraining order.

-The lawyers at Futeral & Nelson have obtained restraining orders on behalf of clients and have also defended people falsely accused of harassment and stalking.
 If you can’t afford an attorney, consider contacting a pro bono legal organization in your community and see if they’ll help you for free.
 You can also try to handle the case by yourself.
-If so, we suggest first going to a Magistrate in one of the counties listed above.
-The Clerk of Court should provide you with forms you need to file the complaint.
+If so, we suggest first going to a Magistrate.
+The Clerk of Court should provide you with the forms you need to file the complaint.
 There is no filing fee, but you may have to pay the fee if you don’t prove your case.

-After you’ve filed, the court will then schedule a hearing.
+After you’ve filed for a restraining order, the court will then schedule a hearing.
 During the hearing, you will need to prove that the person is harassing or stalking you.
 In certain cases, the court can grant a temporary, emergency restraining order without a hearing (ex parte) that will hold you over until you get your hearing.
 If you prove your case, then the judge will issue an order restraining the person from: